SECRET-GUEST/animation/README.md

 ## :file_folder: Repository Structure

-- `blender_scripts/` - Scripts for generating objects in Blender
+- `blender` - Scripts for generating objects in Blender
-- `unreal_engine_scripts/` - Scripts for generating objects in Unreal Engine
+- `Unreal` - Scripts for generating objects in Unreal Engine
-- `adobe_suite_scripts/` - Scripts for generating objects in Adobe Suite (e.g., Photoshop, Illustrator)
+- `2D` - Scripts for generating objects in 2D software like Photoshop
-- `rpg_maker_scripts/` - Scripts for generating objects in RPG Maker
+- `Gaming` - Scripts for generating objects in RPG Maker, tiles, ....
-- `other_software_scripts/` - Scripts for generating objects in other creative software
+- `Others` - Scripts for generating objects in other creative software
-- `README.md` - This file, providing an overview of the repository

 ## :arrow_down: Installation & Usage